kubeflow/community/wg-manifests/charter.md

 ## Scope

-- Enable users to install, extend and maintain Kubeflow as a platform for multiple users
+- Enable users / distributions to install, extend and maintain Kubeflow as a multi-tenant platform for multiple users
 - This includes dependencies, security efforts and exemplary integration with popular tools and frameworks.
 - Synchronize the manifests (Helm, Kustomize) between working groups
 - We try to be compatible with the popular Kubernetes clusters (Kind, Rancher, AKS, EKS, GKE, ...)
 - **We do not support a specific deployment tool (e.g., ArgoCD, Flux)**
 - The default installation shall not contain deep integration with external cloud services or closed source solutions, instead we aim for Kubernetes-native solutions and light authentication and authorization integration with external IDPs
-- We provide hints and experimental examples how a user could integrate non-default external authentication (e.g. companies Identity Provider) and popular services on his own
+- We provide hints and experimental examples how a user / distribution could integrate non-default external authentication (e.g. companies Identity Provider) and popular non-default services on his own
 - There is the evolving and not exhaustive list of dependencies for a proper multi-tenant platform installation: Istio, KNative, Dex, Oauth2-proxy, Cert-Manager, ...
 - There is the evolving and not exhaustive list of applications:  KFP, Trainer, Dashboard, Workspaces / Noteboks, Kserve, Spark, ...